 A trip to the apex of Italian "home food" in Emilia Romagna.
 From seaside resorts to the splendid Apennines, we ride to taste, and we taste to understand.

 At Tourissimo we believe that you cannot explore and understand the gastronomy of a region without considering the region’s history, culture, landscape, and climate.
 But for the Emilia Romagna Chef Bike Tour we want to go further.
 We aim to showcase how food is linked to the well being of an area in terms of health, and socio-economically.
 Located between the fertile Po River Valley and the Apennines, Emilia-Romagna is renowned for its soul-satisfying food.
 To Italians it is known as the “home-cooking capital of Italy.”
-To others, it is known as the birthplace many of the foods that lie at the heart of Italian cooking- lasagna, tortellini, prosciutto di Parma, balsamic vinegar, and “The King of Cheeses,” Parmigiano-Reggiano, to name a few.
+To others, it is known as the birthplace of many of the foods that lie at the heart of Italian cooking- lasagna, tortellini, prosciutto di Parma, balsamic vinegar, and “The King of Cheeses,” Parmigiano-Reggiano, to name a few.
 The Romagna DOC wines are the perfect pairing to the regional dishes.

 The locals are revered for having a great balance of respect for tradition, cheerful attitude, and bursting entrepreneurship.
 In Emilia Romagna tradition merges with innovation and the past (in many practical ways) becomes the foundation for the future.
 And in all of this, food is an important part.
 Some would say the corner stone.

 The riding is a superb mix of landscapes and views.
 From the flat plane of the Po river delta and the Comacchio Valley (WWF protected area) we ride to the hills and from the Apennines to the Adriatic.
 The rides are fully supported and participants can ride just part of the stage.
 The gran finale is in Rimini on the Adriatic riviera.
-Companions that are non-riders are also welcome.

 Optional one night extension to Bologna and the newly opened FICO Eataly World.